vahidhedayati/grails-jenkins-plugin/README.md

 Click on show API Token (This is an example token) 9a997cc1a954ac3a5ac59ea97c17a851

 With this information now login using the front end using the username and the token as the password - this now triggers builds as the user.

-At the moment its buggy with authentications

-##### The plugin will attempt to grab the user authToken from the given server, if it can successfully retrieve this without authentication then the userToken is automatically set.

-So if you simply provide a username, the plugin will try do the rest.

-Whilst building if the current user has got authenticated then the user will appear above build logs.

 # whilst running in PROD: